- https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html

 § To access a resource a user needs Permission from:

-§ His parent account – user policy
+§ His parent account – user

 § Resource owner – bucket policy to the user OR bucket policy to the user’s account OR object ACL